 Internship starts with two weeks training followed by 14 week placement in the field.

-$600/week living allowance
+$600/wk. living allowance

-$1000/month Housing or monthly housing allowance provided
+$1000/mo. housing or monthly housing allowance provided

 Hands-on experience

-$1,100 Travel allowance paid once
+$1,100 travel allowance paid once

 Additional payment based on amount of active duty fire work with the U.S. Forest Service